ITESM-FIWARE/Docker-based-Generic-Enablers-Quality-Assurance/README.md

 1. The test processes of the Generic Enablers may take several minutes
 ![10](https://user-images.githubusercontent.com/39604832/51412815-811d3300-1b32-11e9-9570-9e29a22c4087.PNG)
 ![11](https://user-images.githubusercontent.com/39604832/51412816-811d3300-1b32-11e9-803d-528864406130.PNG)
-1. Once the test processes finish, a report of each test, in JSON format, is deployed in a new window.
+1. Once the test processes are finished, a report of each test in JSON format is deployed in a new window.
 The navigation through diverse reports is available via the "hands" buttons
 ![12](https://user-images.githubusercontent.com/39604832/51412817-811d3300-1b32-11e9-8fb6-fc9f79e6eb9a.PNG)
 ![13](https://user-images.githubusercontent.com/39604832/51412818-811d3300-1b32-11e9-8a46-551c4fccff6a.PNG)
-1. If the user presses the blue button at the top of the page, in the report window, the same report is displayed in a "pretty" presentation
+1. If the user presses the "User" button at the top of the page, in the report window, the same report is displayed in a "certificate" format
 1. Both reports can be downloaded by pressing the green button at the right-top side of the page

 ### Test all Generic Enablers